graetz23/WildCards/README.md

 For the implementation of the simulator, different software design pattens are applied.
 Those are adapted towards C# and vary e.g. from Factory, Facade, Decorator, Prototype, Strategy, to the Observer pattern.

 ### Philosophy
-The project supplies oneself as a *look-up* or a *how-to do it* in C# summary.
+The project supplies oneself as a *try-out* object-oriented code and also as a *look-up* or a *how-to do it* in C# summary for myself.

 ## Development
 Mono and MonoDevelop by debian GNU/Linux is and was used in first steps for implementation.
 In 2023 the project had been switched to _dotnet_ (former .NET core).

+## Usage
+Take a _bash_, clone the repo, and: _dotnet build_ && _dotnet run_

 ## Remarks
-I used this project in 2018 to get from C++ into C# and also into mono and MonoDevelop.
+**I used this project in 2018 to get from C++ and Java into microsoft's C# and also into mono and MonoDevelop.
+Nowadays I use it to try _dotnet core framework_ project and solution management using the console or bash, respectively.**

 ## Contact
 Christian (graetz23@gmail.com).

 ## Changelog

+### 20240503
+Updating towards dotnet core framework and how to use it.

 ### 20230516
 Switching project to dotnet (.NET core)